Awa'uq Massacre

-The Awa'uq Massacre or Refuge Rock Massacre, or, more recently, as the Wounded Knee of Alaska, was an attack and massacre of Koniag Alutiiq (Sugpiaq) people in August 1784 at Refuge Rock near Kodiak Island by Russian fur trader Grigory Shelekhov and 130 armed Russian men and cannoneers of his Shelikhov-Golikov Company.
+The Awa'uq Massacre or Refuge Rock Massacre, or more recently known as the Wounded Knee of Alaska, was an attack and massacre of Koniag Alutiiq (Sugpiaq) people in August 1784 at Refuge Rock near Kodiak Island by Russian fur trader Grigory Shelekhov and 130 armed Russian men and cannoneers of his Shelikhov-Golikov Company.

 Massacre

-Since 1775 Shelekhov had been trading with Alaska Natives in the Kuril and Aleutian islands of present-day Alaska.
-In April 1784 he returned to found a settlement on Kodiak Island and the coast of the mainland.
-The people occupying the area initially resisted, and fled to the secluded stack island Refuge Rock (Awa'uq in Alutiiq language, approximate meaning 'where one becomes numb') of Partition Cove on Sitkalidak Island.
+Since 1775, Shelekhov had been trading with Alaska Natives in the Kuril and Aleutian islands of present-day Alaska.
+In April 1784, he returned to found a settlement on Kodiak Island and the coast of the mainland.
+According to Shelekhov, the Koniag Alutiiq had driven off previous landing attempts by the Russians in 1761 and 1774, but this time he had 130 armed Russians at his disposal.

+The people occupying the area attempted to drive off the Russian landing attempt, and fled to the secluded stack island Refuge Rock (Awa'uq in Alutiiq language, approximate meaning 'where one becomes numb') of Partition Cove on Sitkalidak Island.
 It was across Old Harbor in the Kodiak Archipelago.

-The Russian promyshlennikis attacked the people on the island by shooting guns and cannons, slaughtering an estimated 200 to 500 men, women and children on Refuge Rock.
+The Russian promyshlenniki attacked the people on the island by shooting guns and cannons, slaughtering an estimated 200 to 500 men, women and children on Refuge Rock.
 Some sources state the number killed was as many as 2,000, or 3,000 persons.
-Following the attack of Awa'uq, Shelikhov claimed to have captured over 1,000 people, detaining some 400 as hostages, including children.
+Following the attack of Awa'uq, Shelekhov claimed to have captured over 1,000 people, detaining some 400 as hostages, including children.
 The Russians suffered no casualties.

 This massacre was an isolated incident, but the violence and taking of hostages resulted in the Alutiiq becoming completely subjugated by Russian traders thereafter.
 Qaspeq (literally: "kuspuk"), was an Alutiiq (Sugpiaq) who had been taken as a child as a hostage from Kodiak; he was raised in servitude by the Russians in the Aleutians.
 Having learned Russian, he became an interpreter for them with the Alutiiq.
 Qaspeq had once betrayed the location of a refuge island just offshore of Unalaska Island.

 More than five decades after the massacre, Arsenti Aminak, an old Sugpiaq man who had survived the massacre, reported his account of these events to Henrik Johan Holmberg (sometimes known as Heinrich Johann) (1818–1864), a Finnish naturalist and ethnographer.
 Holmberg was collecting data for the Russian governor of Alaska.